Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/company-ecosystem-knowledge-base-prompt.md

 - Include cross-references and internal links to connect related concepts within the ecosystem
 - Do not include conclusions for each section

+## Order of Operations

+1. Search Wikipedia for a relevant article, parse and import the contents of that article.
+Combine with additional information.
+2. Output the content in accordance with the structure.
+Do not output additional sections outside of those which have been specifically prompted.

 ### Content

 1. **Introduction and Company Overview**